 Through entertaining and educating they hope the public will understand the necessity of preserving the threatened habitats in the tropics and around the world.

 These six exhibits are open year-round and included in general admission.
 There is also a live chrysalis camera to watch butterflies emerge.
-Fun events are held throughout the year, like rainforest yoga, spring camps, and cub scout days.
+Fun events are held throughout the year, like rainforest yoga, spring camps, Living Light’s, and cub scout days.
 You can view the full calendar online.

 Crawl-A-See-Em Survival – This highlights the earth’s smallest residents, how they fight, feed, hide and move.
 They use their unique bodies to their advantage, exceeding all expectations.